-We are subject to diverse laws and regulations relating to data privacy and security, including, in the United States, HIPAA and, in the European Union and the EEA, the General Data Protection Regulation ("GDPR").
+We are subject to diverse laws and regulations relating to data privacy and information security.
 New privacy rules are being enacted in the United States and globally, and existing ones are being updated and strengthened.
-For example, the California Consumer Privacy Act ("CCPA") took effect on January 1, 2020 and creates individual privacy rights for California consumers and increases the privacy and security obligations of entities handling certain personal information.

-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
+For example, in June 2018, the State of California enacted the California Consumer Privacy Act of 2018 ("CCPA"), which went into effect on January 1, 2020 and requires companies that process information on California residents to make new disclosures to consumers about their data collection, use and sharing practices, and allow consumers to opt out of certain data sharing with third parties.
+The CCPA also provides for civil penalties for violations (up to \$7,500 per violation), as well as a private right of action for certain data breaches that is expected to increase data breach litigation.
+Moreover, although the CCPA includes limited exceptions from its prescriptions, including exceptions for personal health information collected by covered entities or business associates subject to HIPAA, among others, the CCPA may regulate or impact our processing of personal information depending on the context.
+It remains unclear what, if any, modifications will be made to this legislation or how it will be interpreted.
+Additionally, a new ballot initiative, the California Privacy Rights Act ("CPRA") passed in November 2020 in California.
+The CPRA imposes additional data protection obligations on companies doing business in California, including additional consumer rights processes, limitations on data uses. and opt outs for certain uses of sensitive data.
+It creates a new California data protection agency to enforce the law and requires certain businesses with higher risk privacy and security practices to submit annual audits to the agency on a regular basis.
+The CPRA may result in broader increased regulatory scrutiny of California for businesses' privacy and security practices and could lead to a further rise in data protection litigation.
+The majority of CPRA provisions go into effect in January 2023, and may require additional compliance investment and potential business process changes in the meantime.
 Complying with these numerous, complex and often changing regulations is expensive and difficult, and failure to comply with any privacy laws or data security laws or any security incident or breach involving the misappropriation, loss or other unauthorized use or disclosure of sensitive or confidential patient or consumer information, whether by us, one of our business associates or another third-party, could negatively affect our business, financial condition and results of operations, including but not limited to: investigation costs, material fines and penalties; compensatory, special, punitive and statutory damages; litigation; consent orders regarding our privacy and security practices; requirements that we provide notices, credit monitoring services or credit restoration services or other relevant services to impacted individuals; adverse actions against our licenses to do business; and injunctive relief.